dswhitely1/User-Onboarding/README.md

   - `formik`
   - `yup`
   - `axios`
-- [x] Create a component file called `Form.js`, import it into your `App.js` file, and place the component in your JSX there.
+- [x] Create a component file called `MyForm.js`, import it into your `App.js` file, and place the component in your JSX there.

-## STEP 1 - Create Your Formik Form
+## STEP 1 - Create Your Formik MyForm

 We want to create a form to onboard a new user to our system.
 We need _at least_ the following pieces of information about our new user: